-In a reverse mortgage loan (sometimes referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
-Deciding how you'd prefer to be paid: by a monthly amount, a line of credit, or a one-time payment, you can get a loan based on your home equity.
-Repayment isn't necessary until the time the borrower puts his home up for sale, moves (such as into a retirement community) or dies.
-When your home has been sold or you no longer use it as your primary residence, you (or your estate) are obligated to repay the lending institution for the cash you got from your reverse mortgage plus interest and other finance charges.
+Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to use their equity without selling their home.
+Deciding how you'd prefer to to receive your money: by a monthly payment, a line of credit, or a lump sum, you can take out a loan based on your home equity.
+The loan does not have to be repaid until the borrower sells the home, moves away, or passes away.
+When you sell your property or you no longer use it as your main residence, you (or your estate) must pay back the lending institution for the cash you obtained from your reverse mortgage plus interest and other finance charges.

-The conditions of a reverse mortgage loan generally include being 62 or older, using the house as your main residence, and holding a low remaining mortgage balance or owning your home outright.
+The requirements of a reverse mortgage loan normally include being 62 or older, using the home as your primary residence, and holding a low balance on your mortgage or having paid it off.

-Many homeowners who live on a fixed income and have a need for additional money find reverse mortgages advantageous for their situation.
-Social Security and Medicare benefits won't be affected; and the money is nontaxable.
-Reverse Mortgages may have adjustable or fixed rates.
-Your home will never be in danger of being taken away by the lending institution or sold against your will if you live longer than the loan term - even if the current property value dips under the balance of the loan.
-Contact us at 972.798.2110 to look into your reverse mortgage options.
+Homeowners who live on a fixed income and find themselves needing additional funds find reverse mortgages helpful for their situation.
+Social Security and Medicare benefits can't be affected; and the money is not taxable.
+Reverse Mortgages can have adjustable or fixed rates.
+Your lender can't take the property away if you outlive your loan nor can you be forced to sell your home to pay off your loan even if the balance is determined to exceed current property value.
+Contact us at 9727982110 to look into your reverse mortgage options.